ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token parameter is used to match responses to requests.
 This is particularly useful when a TAM issues multiple concurrent requests to a TEEP Agent.
+The token is not needed when the attestation bit is set in the data-item-requested value.

 data-item-requested
 : The data-item-requested parameter indicates what information the TAM requests from the TEEP